dantleech/blog/content/posts/2026/05-21-day-23/index.md

 ![Camera/IMG_20260521_161434_218.jpg](202605202044-lerhone.jpg)
 _Le Rhone (?)_

-> I've just finished my second "large" class of Chuffre and should probablly
+> I've just finished my second "large" glass of Choufre and should probablly
 > think about leaving.
 I don't think I can drink another.
 Nor can I afford
 > one.